Robert Strausz-Hupé: Life and career

 Born in 1903 in Austria, Strausz-Hupé immigrated to the United States in 1923.
 Serving as an advisor on foreign investment to American financial institutions, he watched the Depression spread political misery across America and Europe.

 After the Anschluss of Austria in 1938, Strausz-Hupé began writing and lecturing to American audiences on "the coming war."

 After one such lecture in Philadelphia, he was invited to give a talk at the University of Pennsylvania, an event which led to his taking a position on the faculty there in 1940.
 He became an associate professor in 1946.

 Strausz-Hupé founded the Foreign Policy Research Institute at the University of Pennsylvania in 1955, which later became independent in 1970.
 In 1957, the Institute published the first issue of Orbis, the quarterly journal that remains to this day the institute's flagship publication.
 Strausz-Hupé authored or co-authored several important books on international affairs.

+Strausz-Hupé was a member of the Citizens Committee for a Free Cuba, founded in 1963.

 Strausz-Hupé was a foreign policy advisor to Barry Goldwater when Goldwater was the Republican Party's candidate for President of the United States in 1964, and also advised Richard Nixon in his successful 1968 campaign.
 As president, Nixon appointed Strausz-Hupé to be Ambassador to Morocco in 1969, but the appointment was blocked by Arkansas Senator J. William Fulbright, head of the Foreign Relations Committee, on the grounds that Strausz-Hupé was too strongly against communism.
 Despite this, the following year he was appointed U.S. Ambassador to Sri Lanka and the Maldive Islands, and subsequently served as ambassador to Belgium (1972–1974), Sweden (1974–1976), NATO (1976–77), and Turkey (1981–1989).

 In 1989, upon retirement after eight years as Ambassador to Turkey, Strausz-Hupé rejoined the Foreign Policy Research Institute as Distinguished Diplomat-in-Residence and president emeritus.